-Figure X. Heterogeneous Dense Crowd VS Homogeneous Dense Crowd. (a) is the original position for both crowds; (b) and (d) are later frames of heterogeneous dense crowd; (c) and (e) are later frames of homogeneous dense crowd.
+Figure X. Heterogeneous Dense Crowd vs. Homogeneous Dense Crowd. (a) is the original position for both crowds. (b) and (d) are later frames of the heterogeneous dense crowd. (c) and (e) are later frames of the homogeneous dense crowd.
 In the hetereogeneous dense crowd, the red group is relatively more aggressive while all groups are the same in homogeneous dense crowd.
-The two groups are assigned intersected pathes which means they must encounter and compete to each other during the simulation.
-Compare the left column (heterogeneous) to the right column (homogeneous), we can see siginificant difference that aggressive group (red in the left column) shows its dominent place in this compitition between the two groups.
+The two groups are assigned intersecting paths, which means they must encounter and compete with each other during the simulation.
+Comparing the left column (heterogeneous) to the right column (homogeneous), we can see siginificant differences in that the aggressive group (red in the left column) shows its dominance in this compitition between the two groups.

 Agent-Crowd Interaction Experiment